Asi4n-Inv4sion/Asi4nBot/README.md

 # Asi4nBot
 Personal general use discord bot

+(ARCHIVED IN FAVOUR OF THE NEW SHIVER BOT)

 Current features:
 - Random meme message commands
 - Command to move all members to a channel (/movehere)